eamonnk/appinfra/Modules/M05-Compliance and Security/L04-Module Review Questions/01-Compliance and Security review questions.md

 ( ) TFVC git repos

 [explanation]
 Azure DevOps Marketplace is the correct answer.

 All other answers are incorrect.

-Azure DevOps Marketplace is an important site for addressing Rugged DevOps issues.
-From here you can integrate specialist security products into your Azure DevOps pipeline.
-Having a full suite of extensions that allow seamless integration into Azure DevOps pipelines is invaluable
+Azure DevOps Marketplace is an important site for addressing Rugged DevOps-related issues.
+From Azure DevOps Marketplace you can integrate specialist security products into your Azure DevOps pipeline.
+It provides a full suite of extensions that integrate into Azure DevOps pipelines seemlessly.
 [explanation]

 ---
 ##Checkbox##

 <<display_name:Review Question 7; partial_credit="EDC"; weight:1; max_attempts:2; rerandomize:never; showanswer:finished; show_reset_button:false>>

->>Which products, from the below list, are available as extensions in Azure DevOps Marketplace, and can provide either OSS or source code scanning as part of an Azure DevOps pipeline?<<
+>>Which products, from the below list, are available as extensions in Azure DevOps Marketplace?<<

 (choose all that apply)

 [x] Whitesource
 [x] CheckMarx
 [x] Micro Focus Fortify